 If you have a pile of receipts then make sure you go through them and make an expense claim.

 Business-related cash expenses are often tax allowable, especially things like subsistence.

 Making sure that you have claimed all your cash expenses will help to reduce your tax bill and get you some tax-free money.

 3. Claim Business Mileage

 Self-employed business owners are entitled to claim up to 45p per mile for the first 10,000 miles (25p thereafter) if you use your own car for business purposes.

-This amount is repayable to you as well as being an allowable business expense.
+This amount is repayable to you as well as being an allowable expenses against your taxes.

 Take a look back through your diary to see which clients you drove to and where they were.

 4. Claim Pre-Trading Expenses